pangpang20/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/config.md

 There are 3 cases:
 1. The configuration variable exists, it is not `None`
-1. The configuration variable exists, it it is `None`
+1. The configuration variable exists, it is `None`
 1. The configuration variable does not exist

 Example usage: